medzuslovjansky/medzuslovjansky.github.io/docs/learn/grammar/syntax.md

 # Syntax

 Word order is basically free, but the preferred (and stylistically most neutral) word order is subject – verb – object (SVO).
 It is not mandatory, but note that placing the object before the subject will not help in making clear the meaning.
-This is not the case of sentences where either a personal pronoun or the pronoun :isv[kto] is either subject or object, because personal pronouns and :isv[kto] have their own accussative forms, so the meaning is always clear.
+This is not the case of sentences where either a personal pronoun or the pronoun :isv[kto] is either subject or object, because personal pronouns and :isv[kto] have their own accusative forms, so the meaning is always clear.

 Modifiers usually precede the noun.
 This is not mandatory either, but it is the most neutral and the clearest way of building a sentence.